wallarm/product-documentation/docs/admin-en/installation-gcp-en.md

 ## 8. Allocate More Memory for the Wallarm Node

-The Wallarm Node uses Tarantool, an open-source in-memory database, to calculate traffic metrics required for automated adjusting of security rules.
+The Wallarm Node uses Tarantool, an open‑source in-memory database, to calculate traffic metrics required for automated adjusting of security rules.

 By default, the amount of RAM allocated to Tarantool is 75% of the total instance memory.